Sreeletha-MS/Phishing_URL_Detection/README.md

 ## **Model Evaluation and Fine-tuning:**
   - The trained models are evaluated using metrics like accuracy, precision, recall, and F1-score.
   - The models can be further fine-tuned to improve their performance by adjusting hyperparameters or using different feature selection techniques.
+I have tried out three different feature selection techniques for this dataset.
+  - Recursive Feature Elimination(RFE)
+  - Chi2
+  - Random Forest Feature Importance
+Among these RFE is better in handling high dimensional dataset like "PhiUSIIL Phishing URL".

 ## **End Results**
 From the obtained results of the above models, Random Forest Classifier has highest model performance of 99%.
 So the model is saved to the file 'Phishing_.pkl'.